 Modern scientific research has also enabled researchers to explain what causes the Brownian motion of particles in a colloid, Brownian motion stimulation, integral of Brownian motion, Brownian motion diffusion, and Brownian motion with drift.

-The immersion of submicron structures and particles in the water or any liquid medium is subject to continuous interaction or bombardment from numerous molecules present around them.
+The immersion of submicron structures and particles in the water.
+Any liquid medium is subject to continuous interaction or bombardment from numerous molecules present around them.
 This bombardment causes their movement and internal flex in uncontrollable ways and random directions.
-Nanodevices, nanofluids, nanoparticles, and other nanostructures are now offering a wide range of applications in almost all sectors of life http://Brownian motion can be described as the random movement of suspended particles immersed in solution or water resulting due to collusion of various molecules in the fluids.
+Nanodevices, nanofluids, nanoparticles, and other nanostructures are now offering a wide range of applications in almost all sectors.